Is grief and loss more than in the mind?

 So we come to see, if change is inevitable – if grief and loss is a part of our embodied existence – and if we do not recognise our aversion to change and the culturally immersed “need” to rationalise the unrationalisable and to control the uncontrollable, then suffering becomes the inevitable as well.

 Yet it does not need to be!

 Through the exploration of heart health, and the deep insight and wisdom that comes from ancient eastern tradition, we are able to begin cultivating a space for the heart-brain connection to be recognised and vitalised.

 Next week we will begin exploring the basic yogic practices that can help you specifically through transitions that have brought grief to your life.
 At the same time, due to the relational nature of our hearts, we have put together a course specifically designed to bring you an immersed relational learning of the heart.

-Our 330hr Advanced Diploma in Meditation as Lifestyle Medicine combines all of our meditation speciality intensive training modules, supporting a comprehensive understanding of philosophy, psychology, and the physiology of meditation.
+Our BioMedical Yoga Therapy™ for Trauma, Grief & Loss is a higher level learning course supporting an understanding of philosophy, psychology, and the physiology of trauma, grief and loss as it relates to stress and suffering.
 People who suffer with stress or anxiety, chronic pain, depression and ill health often find powerful relief through meditation.
-This course offers adept understanding in suffering from a biopsychosocial perspective including the prevalent mental illnesses within our current culture.
-Moreover, this course will offer you the knowledge of what a trauma informed practice is, and how to best assist a multiplicity of clientele in finding the wellbeing they seek.
+This course touches on the understanding of suffering from a biopsychosocial perspective.
+This course will also offer you the knowledge of what a trauma informed practice is, and how to best assist a multiplicity of clientele in finding the wellbeing they seek.

-This course will be held by Celia as well as world renowned teachers and instructors and is certainly not one to be missed!
+This course will be held by Join Celia Roberts, Edwina Kempe & Clare Sillence this March 2019 and is certainly not one to be missed!

 We look forward to seeing you there.